Skip to contents

 augment_trends(methods = "median", window = 11) |>

-# Creates a (centerd) 5-month moving average
+# Creates a (centered) 5-month moving average

 augment_trends(methods = "ma", window = 5) |>